-Informatics plays a crucial role within all four research divisions of the School of Biological and Chemical Sciences.
-To support such a wide range of disciplines our informatics resources are continually being invested in and evolved to meet the changing needs of Biologists, Chemists, and Psychologists.
+Informatics plays a crucial role within all four research divisions of the School of Biological and Behavioural Sciences.
+To support such a wide range of disciplines our informatics resources are continually being invested in and evolved to meet the changing needs of Biologists, Biochemists, and Psychologists.

 Services and equipment

-The School Informatics Officer will help SBCS users exploit the cluster and related resources for their research.
-SBCS-Informatics also works to get new projects in need of computational support up and running, and by giving advice to researchers on how to plan for their next project.
-Contact Informatics Facilities Research Fellow James Crowe at firstname.lastname@example.org to find out more about the computational infrastructure available to researchers in SBCS.
+The School Informatics Officer will help SBBS users exploit the cluster and related resources for their research.
+SBBS-Informatics also works to get new projects in need of computational support up and running, and by giving advice to researchers on how to plan for their next project.
+Contact Informatics Facilities Research Fellow James Crowe at firstname.lastname@example.org to find out more about the computational infrastructure available to researchers in SBBS.

 Cluster Compute Facilities